 The information we collect is used to process and confirm your order, to communicate with you if there are any problems with your order, and to provide us with feedback on the usefulness of our site.
 Periodically, the Albany Parking Authority may use the contact information to communicate with you.

 To enable us to monitor the effectiveness of our website, we may collect data pertaining to the trends of site visitor.
 Domain names and IP addresses may be logged and analyzed.
 The pages that visitors click to in the site may be tracked through the use of "cookies" or other technology to assess the usefulness of various pages of the site.

 The Albany Parking Authority does not sell, rent or trade any personal information with any other parties.
 If we contract with other companies to provide certain services, including credit card processing, shipping, email distribution, market research and promotions management, we may provide these companies with only the information they need to perform their services and it is done with the understanding that they will maintain your privacy and security.

-Note the "complete key" icon appears in the lower left hand corner of your Netscape Navigator screen or the "lock" icon appears in the lower right hand corner of your Internet Explorer screen and the prefix "https:" replaces "http:" in the URL in your browser's address window.
+Note the lock icon which appears in the address bar of your browser and the prefix "https:" replaces "http:" in the URL in your browser's address window.